AfifSoussi/AWS_TF_stock_deployment/README.md

 # DevOps Project: Stock Exchange Data Processing with ECS, S3, and Terraform
 This project demonstrates the automation of a Dockerized application using AWS services (ECS, S3) and Terraform for infrastructure provisioning.
 The system ingests, processes, and displays stock exchange data.
-The deployment pipeline is managed using GitLab CI.
+The deployment pipeline is managed using GitLab CI and supports Blue-Green Deployment for seamless updates.
 # Overview
 ## Key Components:
   * ECS (Elastic Container Service): Orchestrates Docker containers, running tasks to fetch stock exchange data.
   * S3 (Simple Storage Service): Used for data storage and static website hosting.
   * Terraform: Manages the infrastructure deployment for ECS, S3, and other AWS resources.
+  * Application Load Balancer (ALB): Routes traffic between the Blue and Green environments, allowing controlled deployment and rollback.
   * Python: Handles the data ingestion and processing logic.
   * Docker: Containers the Python application and its dependencies.